cshum/imagor/docs/docs/storage-s3.md

 Supported values are `STANDARD`, `REDUCED_REDUNDANCY`, `STANDARD_IA`, `ONEZONE_IA`, `INTELLIGENT_TIERING`, `GLACIER`, and `DEEP_ARCHIVE`.

+## ACL

+`S3_STORAGE_ACL` and `S3_RESULT_STORAGE_ACL` are optional.

+By default, imagor does not send an ACL header on S3 writes.
+Set these only when your bucket policy and S3 backend require a specific canned ACL.

 ## Custom S3 Endpoint

 Configure custom S3 endpoint for S3-compatible services such as Cloudflare R2, MinIO, DigitalOcean Spaces: